Search for the perfect bridging loan to meet your needs.

 There are also private individuals that operate Bridging Loan facilities given the attraction in the secured element of the investment and the rates of return that can be obtained.
 Some individuals deal directly with borrowers with the large majority offering a funding line to Bridging Companies to take away the administration side of the business.

-A development can take up to 24 months and is carried out in phases with each phase being monitored by an appointed Quantative Surveyor on behalf of the lender.
-There reports lets the lender know that you are on track to complete your development or not and this is not to penalise you but to draw attention to where your build may need more time.
-Bridging Loans are a straight forward loan awarded based on a loan to value and with an exit event planned for no longer than 12 months ahead of time.
+A development can take up to 24 months and is carried out in phases with each phase being monitored by an appointed Quantitative Surveyor on behalf of the lender.
+Their progress reports will inform the lender that you are on track to complete your development or not and this is not to penalise you but to draw attention to where your build may need more time.
+Bridging Loans are a straightforward loan awarded based on a loan to value and with an exit event planned for no longer than 12 months ahead of time.

 Development Loans are a bridging loan and a further advancement to the build cost of a development which is paid in arrears against invoices.
 This is usually once planning permission had been granted on a piece of land or existing building and there is a residual value and cost to building out the site.

 Interest rates displayed should be used as an indication only and is based on the lowest advertised rate by the lender.
 All applications are subject to individual circumstances, valuation and underwriting and the total representative cost is excluding and lender arrangement fees, valuation fees or legal costs.